ducmint864/bitchcoin/README.md

 # bitchcoin
-My best try at replicating bitcoin, it's a huge flaw but i'm still proud of it.
+My best try at building a blockchain, it's a huge flaw but i'm still proud of it.

 # How to: install and run
 1. Open your terminal, assuming you have 'git, nodejs, npm, gcc, make, openssl, libssl-dev' installed